 The three environmental noise and vibration loggers are located in relatively close proximity to each other.
-Legitimate construction noise impacts (such as the operation of excavators, vibratory rollers, water/loaded trucks or other noise sources such as loud bangs, dropping of heavy machinery, jack hammering/rock breaking, alarms etc) would be measurable at all three loggers with varying noise levels, identified through graphical analysis.
+Legitimate construction noise impacts (such as the operation of graders, excavators, vibratory rollers, water/loaded trucks etc) would be measurable at all three loggers with varying noise levels, identified through graphical analysis.